Rotaerk/haskellTutorial/Chapter1.md

 `num = 1 + 2`

 A binding declaration is just one of many types of **declarations**, or statements that declare something to be true.
 More will be introduced later.
+It is important to note that although they are part of Haskell, declarations are *not* expressions and are *not* evaluated.

 Every declaration has a limited context in which it is considered true, called its **scope**.
 In the case of a binding declaration, its scope can also be referred to as the variable's scope.
 If a declaration is considered true (or a variable is bound) in a given context, then the declaration or variable is said to be "in scope".

 GHCi allows you to enter binding declarations, and they remain in scope for the rest of the GHCi session unless you enter another that re-binds the same variable name.
 Go ahead and try entering the above example.
 Notice that GHCi doesn't reply back to you.
-This is because declarations are not expressions and cannot be evaluated.
+This is because, again, declarations are not expressions and cannot be evaluated.
 Once you've entered that binding, enter the expression `num` and note the result.

 Variable names must start with a *lowercase* letter or an underscore (`_`), while the remaining characters may be letters (including uppercase), digits, apostrophes (`'`), and underscores.
 Within